crowdgames/cartoscope/README.md

 14. #### Start automatic typescript compilation
 		tsc --watch

+If you are on the cartoscope server, `tsc` will generate typescript files.

 15. #### Setup Users etc.
 	1. Your main page is at http://localhost:CARTO_PORT (where CARTO_PORT is the port specified in the environment variables)